-Where the number of applications exceeds 60, the Governors will offer places using the following criteria in the order stated:-
+Where the number of applications exceeds 60, the Governors will offer places using the following criteria in the order stated.

-- 1. Looked after catholic children or looked after children in the care of catholic families and previously looked after catholic children who have been adopted or who have become the subject of a residence or guardianship order. - 2.
+- Looked after Catholic children or looked after children in the care of Catholic families, looked after Catholic children who have been adopted or who have become the subject of a residence or guardianship order and Catholic children who appear (to the admissions authority) to have been in state care outside of England and cease to be in state care outside of England as a result of being adopted. - 2.
 Catholic children, a baptismal certificate or evidence of reception into the Catholic Church must accompany the supplementary information form. - 3.
 Children enrolled in the catechumenate.
 Evidence of enrolment in the catechumenate will be required. - 4.
-Other looked after children and other previously looked after children who have been adopted or who have become the subject of a residence or guardianship order. - 5.
+Looked after children or looked after children who have been adopted or who have become the subject of a residence or guardianship order and children who appear (to the admissions authority) to have been in state care outside of England and cease to be in state care outside of England as a result of being adopted. - 5.
 Children who are members of Eastern Orthodox Churches.
 Evidence of baptism will be required. - 6.
 Children of families who are members of other Christian denominations that are part of Churches Together in England.
 (See attached list).
-Evidence of baptism (or dedication) provided by a priest or minister of a designated place of worship will be required. - 7.
+Evidence of baptism (or dedication) provided by a priest or - minister of a designated place of worship will be required. - 7.
 Children who are members of other faiths.
 Evidence of membership of the faith provided by a priest, minister or religious leader of a designated place of worship will be required. - 8.
 Any other children.